joshbickett/generative-computer/README.md

 ## How It Works

-A generative computer runs an AI agent on the backend that generates code to render what the user requests.
+A generative computer runs an AI agent on the backend that generates code to render what the user requests in real time.

 1. You type a request in the computer (rendered in the browser).
 2. The backend forwards the request to the Gemini agent.